What You Need to Know About Car and Truck Accidents in Boston

 Compensation can’t fully make up for a life-altering injury or the death of a loved one, but it does make life easier and brings some measure of justice following an accident.
-An experienced Massachusetts personal injury lawyer can help you get the compensation you deserve, whether you were injured as a pedestrian, cyclist, or driver.
+Experienced Boston car accident lawyer John J. Sheehan can help you get the compensation you deserve, whether you were injured as a pedestrian, cyclist, or driver.

 General negligence, poor maintenance of the vehicle, and driving under the influence are just some of the reasons truck and car accidents occur.
 Because some vehicle accidents are very minor, many people don’t think about pursuing compensation.
 However, some injuries do not become apparent until months after the accident and may affect a person’s quality of life far into the future.

 More serious injuries can affect a person’s ability to work or even live a normal life.
 Settlements in these cases can climb into the hundreds of thousands or even millions of dollars.
 Someone who cannot work after they are injured by a car or truck will need significant compensation to meet their normal expenses and to pay for their losses.

 Truck accidents can be particularly catastrophic, due to the size and scale of the vehicle involved.
 These accidents often result in death or permanent disability, which also leads to irreparable emotional harm for the victim and their families.
 Truck drivers and trucking companies must be held financially responsible in these situations, not only for the sake of the victims but to prevent negligence in the future that could lead to another accident.

 What to Do After a Vehicle Accident in Boston